 “We take it quite literally; being a stakeholder means that we have a stake in the ground, doing what we can to help the community to succeed,” said Esther Lingo, Deputy President of High Plains Bank’s Wiggins branch.

-High Plains Bank’s new Wiggins branch, which will be open in late summer 2022, is also a testament to the bank’s belief in Wiggins’ growth potential.
-The project is being built by Brush-based Buildings by Design, which has deep connections to the Wiggins community.
+High Plains Bank’s new Wiggins branch, which opened in late August 2022, is also a testament to the bank’s belief in Wiggins’ growth potential.
+The project, built by Brush-based Buildings by Design, has deep connections to the Wiggins community.
 Travis Lefever, co-owner and business developer for BBD, says “I grew up in Wiggins, and our company and the employees have been longtime customers of High Plains Bank.
 It’s a great experience to see the growth and vision of this branch come to life!”

-The new branch will be located at 401 Central Avenue, diagonally from the original Wiggins branch.
+Visit the new branch at 401 Central Avenue, diagonally from the original Wiggins branch.